Amazon launches Luna cloud-based video game service - France 24

 Luna takes on Microsoft's xCloud and Google Stadia in the shift to playing video games directly in the cloud.

-Google's Stadia cloud gaming service costing $10 monthly, and Microsoft this month made xCloud gaming a free addition, for now, to its Game Pass subscription service at Xbox.
+Google's Stadia cloud gaming service costs $10 monthly, and Microsoft this month made xCloud gaming a free addition, for now, to its Game Pass subscription service at Xbox.

+Stadia membership comes with some complementary games, but most of the titles in its library cost extra.

 "It's day one for Luna," said Amazon entertainment devices and services vice president Marc Whitten.